melissab147/melissab147.github.io/index.md

 <img src="assets/images/me.jpg" width="30%" class="left"/>

-I am a first year Ph.D. student at University of Colorado Boulder in Computer Science within the research area of Human-Centered Computing.
+I am a second year Ph.D. student in Computer Science at University of Colorado Boulder.
+My research area is Human-Centered Computing.
 I am part of Project EPIC (Empowering the Public with Information in Crisis) working with Professor Leysia Palen.
-This year, I am a TA for Introduction to Programming, and I intend to start research in Crisis Informatics this fall.
+My research interests are in crisis informatics, social computing, information diffusion, and data visualization.

-In June 2014, I graduated with a B.S. in Computer Science and Engineering from Santa Clara University.
-My interest in HCC/HCI comes from several of my experiences throughout college, including training rural women in IT skills in India, developing a mobile app for local homeless people in the Bay Area, and leading a group of high school girls as they learned programming and mobile development.
-I enjoy participating in community outreach and educating younger students, especially girls, about STEM fields.
-Overall, I strive to become a socially conscious computer engineer focusing on humanitarian technology.
+Previously, I graduated with a B.S. in Computer Science and Engineering from Santa Clara University.
+My interest in human-centered computing comes from several of my experiences throughout college, including training rural women in IT skills in India, developing a mobile app for local homeless people in the Bay Area, and leading a group of high school girls as they learned programming and mobile development.

 <!--
 Read [Jekyll Quick Start](http://jekyllbootstrap.com/usage/jekyll-quick-start.html)